Are you chasing perfection? How often are you wasting time in the process of making things perfect?

 The second aspect is the one where you have to make the decision of what you will be multiplying.
 Now, you have to find ways of multiplying that while looking for improvements.

-As mentioned above, maybe selling a product of $37 in 34 hours is not good enough.
+As mentioned above, maybe selling a product for $37 in 34 hours is not good enough.
 But that is an important aspect of your project which also has a high priority.

 Fourth: the improvement loop

 As you can see, you can have a project that you want to improve and, inside that project, have another task that needs improvement.

 If you have a business that sells shoes, selling a pair of shoes for $37 in 34 hours is not enough for sure.
 And improving the business means improving the selling process.